 - 41.4.1 Release Time for Representational Activities.
 Officers and stewards will be released during work hours without loss of pay for reasonable periods of time to perform representational activities as provided in this article; provided that in the event a steward uses more than sixteen (16) hours of release time in any calendar month, the University may contact the Union to discuss the cause of the release time and a method for reducing the amount of release time. - 41.4.2 Release Time for Collective Bargaining.
 Up to six (6) members, no more than five (5) of whom work in the same bargaining unit, will be released during work hours without loss of pay to participate in the Union's bargaining team during collective bargaining for a successor to this Agreement; provided that such release time will be limited to time spent meeting with the University's bargaining team and will not be used for bargaining preparation.
-The Union will provide the University with the names of employees receiving release time prior to the end of each session.

-- A1.4.3 Notification and Reporting of Release Time.
+The Union will provide the University with the names of employees receiving release time prior to the end of each session. - A1.4.3 Notification and Reporting of Release Time.
 Union officers, stewards and negotiating team members must notify their supervisors before performing any representational activities that will take them away from work for a period of longer than fifteen (15) minutes, and all release time must be recorded on the employee's time sheet.
 Supervisors may deny a request for release time and/or request that the employee seek a delay of the meeting for which release time is sought if the employee's presence is necessary to complete a time-sensitive assignment.
-The University and the Union agree to develop a handout to assist employee's in identifying what activities should be recorded as release time and how to correctly record the time on the electronic timesheet. - 41.4.4 Communications with Employees.
+The University and the Union agree to develop a handout to assist employees in identifying what activities should be recorded as release time and how to correctly record the time on the electronic timesheet. - 41.4.4 Communications with Employees.
 Absent prior approval from their supervisors, employees who wish to discuss a matter with a Union officer or steward in a manner that will require more than de minimis time away from work are expected to do so during break time, a meal period, or outside of work hours.
 Union officers and stewards are expected to remind employees of this obligation. - 41.5 Attendance at Board Meetings.
 The Union will designate an employee representative who will be allowed to attend the regularly scheduled Eastern Washington University Board of Trustees meetings and report on Union issues for both bargaining units consistent with the bylaws of the Board of Trustees.
-The employee representative participating in such meetings will receive her/his regular salary from the University, and such travel and all other expenses as they may incur for attendance at such meetings will be borne by the Union. - 41.6 Use of Facilities and Services. - 41.6.1 University space, facilities, and services (e.g., mail, copiers, phones, fax, electronic communications, etc.) may be used by the Union for the purpose of holding meetings and for the conducting of employee representational functions subject to the availability of space, limitations of state law, and established policies and procedures governing the use of University facilities. - Bulletin Boards.
-The University will provide six (6) covered, lockable bulletin boards on the Cheney campus and, if approval can be obtained from Washington State University, one (1) covered, lockable bulletin board on the Riverpoint campus, for use by the Union for Union communication.
-The Union will designate a staff representative, officer or shop steward who will be responsible for materials posted on the bulletin boards and for keeping the key to the bulletin boards.
-Material posted on the bulletin board will be appropriate to the workplace, politically non-partisan, in compliance with state ethics laws, and identified as Union literature.
+The employee representative participating in such meetings will receive her/his regular salary from the University, and such travel and all other expenses as they may incur for attendance at such meetings will be borne by the Union.